cj4luv/react_native_checkButton/README.md

-# react-native-CheckButton v1.0
+# react-native-CheckButton v1.0.0

-You make Check Button in React-Native
+You can make Check Button in React-Native

 ## Installation